 So how do you keep from selling out?

 First and foremost, always trust your gut.
 If a partnership or advertising campaign doesn’t feel right, don’t accept it.
 Stick with products and services that you love and use.
 And always remember to disclose the nature of the relationship, as well as promote in moderation.
-Nobody wants to visit a blog jam-packed with ads, sponsored posts, and giveaways.
+Nobody wants to visit a blog jam-packed with ads, sponsored posts, and affiliate links.

 This page includes affiliate links.
 Please be aware we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.